Happilli/Happilli/README.md

 # Hello, I'm [Safal Lama](https://happilli.github.io) 👋

-I'm a passionate developer with expertise in various programming languages and technologies.
+I'm a lazy developer with expertise in various programming languages and technologies.
 Here are some of the languages and tools I work with:

 ## Language Usage